cardano-scaling/hydra/docs/docs/tutorial/index.md

 { "tag": "Fanout" }
 ```

-This will again submit a transactin to the layer one and once successful is
+This will again submit a transaction to the layer one and once successful is
 indicated by a `HeadIsFinalized` message which includes the distributed `utxo`.

 To confirm, you can query the funds of both, `alice` and `bob`, on the layer